gu-fan/InstantRst/README.rst

 This plugin is for Riv.vim_.

-which is vim plugin for writing rst documents.
+which is a vim plugin for writing rst documents.

 License
 -------